maniospas/c-imple/README.md

 ## Syntax

-You can declare functions on the globaal scope with the `fn` keyword.
+You can declare functions on the global scope with the `fn` keyword.
 The return type of these is automatically inferred based on the returned value type.
 Function declarations require some